Conduit metaphor: Pathology in mathematical information theory

 Because MESSAGE1 is the signal and MESSAGE2 is the repertoire members in communication, the reasoning is faulty.
 The ambiguity is trivial in the conduit-metaphor framework, but fatal for information theory, which is based on the idea that MESSAGE2 cannot be transmitted.
 Although Shannon and Weaver noted the distinction between "received" and "transmitted" signals based on possible distortion and noise, they wrote the word "message" on the receiving end of their paradigm.

 Weaver employed many conduit-metaphor expressions; for example, "How precisely do the transmitted symbols convey the desired meaning?" [italics Reddy's].
 He also contrasted two "messages, one of which is heavily loaded with meaning and the other of which is pure nonsense."
 Weaver wrote as if repertoire members are sent, adding that the sender "changes the message into the signal" [italics Weaver's].
 A code specifies how two systems relate, without changing anything; it preserves in the receiver the organizational pattern of the sender.
 Marks and sounds do not change into electrons, just as thoughts do not change into words.

 Shannon correctly wrote, "The receiver ordinarily performs the inverse operation of that done by the transmitter, reconstructing the message from the signal."
-But conduit metaphorisms continue to appear in the form of "encode" and "decode," defined as putting the repertoire members into code and taking them out, respectively.
+But conduit metaphors continue to appear in the form of "encode" and "decode," defined as putting the repertoire members into code and taking them out, respectively.
 In addition, because the theory conceives of information as the ability to copy an organization via nonrandom selections, the term "information content" is itself a misnomer: signals do something but cannot contain anything.
 The conduit metaphor has thus influenced the thinking of information theorists in a counterproductive way.

 Confusion between the message and the signal persisted for two decades as theorists in other fields of inquiry drew on the insights of information theory.
 Kenneth K. Sereno and C. David Mortensen wrote that "investigators have yet to establish a completely acceptable definition of communication".